vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 3. Enter the extracted folder, and modify the `app-config.yaml` file in the `config` directory, set the value of `LicenseManagerURL` to the host IP of LM and the port number `9119`, for example, `192.168.8.100:9119`.

+    For more configuration descriptions, see the **Configuration file description** section at the end of the topic.

 4. (Optional) Configure the Dag Controller.
 See the **Configure Dag Controller** section below.

 5. Enter the folder `nebula-explorer`, and start the service using the following command.